 The department recognizes the need for commissioning within the following building systems: mechanical, electrical, controls, bulk fuel, and building envelope.
 Much of the commissioning effort will be to optimize the inter-relation of components within these systems but there will also be cross-system coordination which is needed such as when occupancy sensors might control both lighting and ventilation systems.
-Because of this cross-discipline need, utilizing a certified commissioning agents is often appropriate on complex facilities.
+Because of this cross-discipline need, utilizing a certified commissioning agent is required on certain school capital projects with state-aid.